Benalla Sustainable Future Group

 'Waste Wise Benalla'

-A new group which builds upon BSFG's concern about single use plastic waste reflected by the Plastic Wise action group.
+A group which builds upon BSFG's concern about single use plastic waste reflected by the Plastic Wise action group.
 Waste Wise Benalla goes further, drawing from a broader conception of the Circular Economy.

 Links